Quick Start

 From the dashboard, click New Project.
 Give it a name and an optional description.
 This is where all your feature specs, tickets, and codebase context will live.

-3. Connect your repository
+3. Sync your codebase

 - Build a searchable model of your project — without storing any source code